SimphiweNdlovu/COS341-Practicals/README.md

    - Study the process of translating source code into executable machine code.
    - Implement a translation phase to generate intermediate code.

-## Getting Started
-Follow the instructions provided in each practical's directory to complete the assigned tasks.
-Make sure to read the accompanying documentation and code comments for guidance.

-## Additional Resources
-For additional learning resources and references on compiler construction, please refer to the `resources.md` file in the repository.

-## Contributions
-Contributions to this repository are welcome!
-If you have any improvements, bug fixes, or new practical ideas, feel free to submit a pull request.

-## License
-This project is licensed under the [MIT License](LICENSE).
-Feel free to use the code provided in this repository for educational purposes.

-Happy coding!

 ![Compiler Construction](images/compiler-construction.jpg)